meistro2k/byd-car-predelivery/seal.md

 ## Contribution

-Seen an error or would like to add to this comprehensive list?
-Feel free to clone this and submit a pull request.
-Happy to have this checklist shared and maintained by others.
+Seen an error or would like to contribute?
+Clone this repository and submit a pull request!

+## Credit

+Thank you to the following people for their contributions to the checklist:

+- `David Cheung` from the [BYD Seal Australia](https://www.facebook.com/groups/349743024299496) Facebook group